Welcome to our School Council page!

 To make sure the school is a happy place for pupils.

 To help people, be kind to and help children find new friends.

 To encourage all children in the school to suggest improvements.

-To take forward the best ideas to Mrs Winwood for her to consider.
+To take forward the best ideas to Mrs Winwood for her and the school leaders to consider.

 HLC, our school catering company made a change in our schools dietary plans removing jelly from the dinner menu.
 The school council disagreed with the decision and made a difference.
 Back and forth we have written letters to Mrs Yearsley, and we come to an agreement with jelly being a dessert on Monday and Thursday.
 In time to come, we will invite Mrs Yearsley to our school to discuss further ideas.